 Will There Be A Battle Between Your Shiba Inu And Your Cat?

-What you will notice right away about the Shiba Inus is that they are very possessive.
+You will notice right away about the Shiba Inus that they are very possessive.

 They tend to chew just about everything they can put their teeth on.

 This might even include your cat.